MediaComem/comem-archidep/ex/minesweeper-deployment.md

-`config/local.exs` file or through environment variables is equivalent to the [configuration of the PHP todolist](https://github.com/MediaComem/comem-archidep-php-todo-exercise/blob/5d46e9fcf974d3d74d5eec838c512798f02581e1/index.php#L3-L15) which you improved during the course using environment variables, except that the Minesweeper application has two configuration mechanisms: a local configuration file and/or environment variables.
-You can use either or both.
-It does not matter which you choose.
-Both are equally valid way of configuring the Minesweeper application.
+`config/local.exs` file or through environment variables is equivalent to the [configuration of the PHP todolist](https://github.com/MediaComem/comem-archidep-php-todo-exercise/blob/5d46e9fcf974d3d74d5eec838c512798f02581e1/index.php#L3-L15) which you improved during the course using environment variables.
+It is not uncommon for applications to provide multiple configuration mechanisms, letting you choose which is more convenient for you.

 :books: Note that the PHP todolist used separate database connection settings (`TODOLIST_DB_NAME`, `TODOLIST_DB_USER`, `TODOLIST_DB_PASS`, `TODOLIST_DB_HOST`,